1Password/scim-examples/beta/podman/README.md

 # [Beta] Deploy 1Password SCIM Bridge using Podman

 This example describes how to deploy 1Password SCIM Bridge using [Podman](https://podman.io/) and [Podman-compose](https://github.com/containers/podman-compose).
-The stack includes two [services](https://docs.docker.com/engine/swarm/how-swarm-mode-works/services/) (one each for the SCIM bridge container and the required Redis cache), a [Docker secret](https://docs.docker.com/engine/swarm/secrets/) for the `scimsession` credentials, a [Docker config](https://docs.docker.com/engine/swarm/configs/) for configuring Redis, and optional secrets and configuration required only for customers integrating with Google Workspace.
+The deployment includes two containers, one each for the SCIM bridge container and the required Redis cache.
+This deployment is recommended for users who can only use Red Hat Enterprise Linux (RHEL) VM for their on-prem deployment since Docker will have issues running on these VMs.
+Podman-compose is a community developed package that enables Podman to achieve the same functionality as Docker Compose.
+It allows users to specify all the necessary details inside a single file, usually called `docker-compose.yml`.

 ## In this folder